The Cartographer's Daughter · Chapter 55

 Keep reading

-Chapter 56: The Delay File
+Chapter 56: The Receiving Shelf

 The next chapter is ready, but Sighing will wait here until you choose to continue.
 Turn autoplay on if you want a hands-free countdown at the end of future chapters.